CuongNV12/flutter_pretty_dio_logger/README.md

 # flutter_pretty_dio_logger

-Show the correct json format, easy to copy and use.
+Show the correct json format, cUrl, easy to copy and use for many purposes.

 ## Usage
 ```$dart